cppforlife/knctl/docs/cmd/knctl_open.md

 ## knctl open

-Open web browser pointing at a service domain.
-Requires open command installed on the system.
+Open web browser pointing at a service domain

 ### Synopsis

 Open web browser pointing at a service domain.

-Requires open command installed on the system.
+Requires 'open' command installed on the system.

 ```
 knctl open [flags]